dendrodocs/workshops/part1/dotnet/INSTALLATION.md

 1. Navigate to `solutions/<chapter-number>`.
 2. Open the `.sln` or project folder in Visual Studio or VS Code.
-3. Follow the steps in the corresponding chapter to explore the code.
+3. Restore packages if prompted, then follow the steps in the corresponding chapter to explore the code.

 ## Tips